rschristopher/rschristopher.github.io/src/criticisms/scalability.md

 ```

 Meanwhile, the transaction fees are averaging
- 1000 sats,
+ 1,000 sats,
- which corresponds to $142 per transaction.
+ which corresponds to $142 per-transaction.
-Each block has at least 3000 transactions,
+Each block has at least 3,000 transactions,
  resulting in a block reward of $428-thousand.

-1000 sats ($142) is the fee to go
+1,000 sats ($142) is the fee to go
  from 2nd-layer savings to sovereign individual.
 In other words, this is the fee
  to become a sovereign.